 Seniors with less than 52 credits are required to be enrolled in 3 credits per term.
 Seniors who have successfully completed 52 credits may elect to enroll in a minimum of 2 credits per term, provided they are scheduled consecutively.
-Seniors are not to be in the building or on the school grounds during their open release time.
+Seniors may be in the building or on the school grounds during their open release time.